Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 " By default, when you press tab, vim inserts a literal tab character.
 " Tab displays as 8 spaces by default.
 Uncomment `set tabstop=4` and change the number to your desired tab length.
-" To uncomment, remove the " character at the start of the line.
+" The settings below it do the same for similar tablike operations " To uncomment, remove the " character at the start of the line.
 "set tabstop=4
+"set softtabstop=4
+"set shiftwidth=4
 " If you want vim to insert spaces instead of tabs, uncomment the `set expandtab` line below.
 " The number of spaces is determined by the `set tabstop=` line above "set expandtab